wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-classic-setup-tomcat.md

 -	How to prepare the virtual machine for tomcat7.
 -	How to install tomcat7.

 It is assumed that the reader already has an Azure subscription.
-If not you can sign up for a 1rmb trial at [http://azure.cn](http://azure.cn).
-If you have an MSDN subscription.
+If not you can sign up for a trial at [http://azure.microsoft.com](https://azure.microsoft.com/).
+If you have an MSDN subscription, see [Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](https://azure.microsoft.com/pricing/member-offers/msdn-benefits/?c=14-39).
 To learn more about Azure, see [What is Azure?](https://azure.microsoft.com/overview/what-is-azure/).

 This topic assumes that you have basic working knowledge of tomcat and Linux.